Hermograph Press presents...

 The decades of the 1960s and 1970s were the glory days of solar system exploration.
 Every planet but one was targeted for examination by robotic ambassadors with cameras for eyes and various sensors for every other sense.
 Mercury was given one shot in the NASA spotlight, the probe Mariner 10.

 Mariner was launched in November 1973.
 The following February it passed by Venus.
-Using Venus' gravity to send it further into the inner solar system instead of back out towards Earth, Mariner arrived speedily at Mercury March 29th 1974.
-Mercury, already a practiced hand at synchronizing motions between it and other astronomical bodies, caused Mariner 10 to loop back to Mercury in repeated encounters.
-The second time was September 21sdt, 1974 and the third was March 16th, 1975.
+Using Venus' gravity to send it further into the inner solar system instead of back out towards Earth, Mariner arrived speedily at Mercury on March 29th, 1974.
+Mercury, already a practiced hand at synchronizing motions between it and other astronomical bodies, caused Mariner 10 to loop back to it in repeated encounters.
+The second time was September 21st, 1974 and the third was March 16th, 1975.
 The probe is still looping back to the planet but once the nitrogen gas supply ran out, NASA could no longer control which way the probe was oriented and no further photographs could be obtained.

 Using the gravities of Venus and Mercury to change the probe's path was a first.
-The techniques proven here paved the way for probes to use Jupiter's gravity to travel on to Saturn and beyond.
+This "slingshot" technique proven here paved the way for probes to use Jupiter's gravity to travel on to Saturn and beyond.
 Even today, in budget-crunched missions, probes are sent to other worlds and out of the plane of the planets by letting the Moon, Earth and other worlds change the trajectory of probes.

 What Mariner Learned about the Planet